Trampoline safety is very important.

 Consistent trampoline exercise has been linked:

-Some kids take to trampolines the instant they experience their first bounce, while others take a little bit of encouraging.
+Some kids take to trampolines the instant they experience their first bounce, while others take a little bit of encouragement.

 Here are a range of tips to help those exploring trampoline bouncing for the first time.